 - Farm advisors, innovation brokers, agricultural school teachers:

-the project will demonstrate the relevance of the selected advisory materials for use in advisory services and teaching, in particular through self-learning on-line courses.
+the project demonstrated the relevance of the selected advisory materials for use in advisory services and teaching, in particular through self-learning on-line courses.

 - Decision makers: